Eat with the seasons.

 Eating seasonally is not the norm in our globalized culture of year-round, fully stocked supermarket produce shelves.
 At JJJ, our understanding and knowledge continue to evolve as we hone our skills and learn from our past mistakes.
 Below is an example of what eating seasonally has come to mean to us so far:

-- Changing the menu continuously to reflect what our Farmers brought to JJJ today freshly harvested.
+• Changing menus continuously to reflect what our Farmers brought to JJJ today freshly harvested.

-- Changing the menu again to reflect what our Farmers lost due to storms, hail, heat waves etc.
+• Changing menus again to reflect what our Farmers lost due to storms, hail, heat waves etc.

-- You become much more aware of the weather and rainfall as you learn the different ways they affect the menu.
+• Heightened awareness of the weather and rainfall the different ways they affect the menu.

 Early Spring